 You could warn those you’re on a call with.
 Don’t apologise for being a parent and having to adapt to the role of teacher, whilst working.
 This is something you needn’t feel sorry about.
 It is not your fault, but let them know you may be interrupted, so it’s expected and you’re less embarrassed.

 If you can, create a designated workspace, allowing your child to see you are ‘at work,’ it may just deter them from interrupting.
 Set rules on how to get your attention.
 If your child is too young to be left to their own devices, consider zoning a room, so you can be in the same room as your child and keep a watchful eye.

-For young children, create busy bags (or as I had, a busy drawer, so my 5-year-old could pull out a different game or toy to play with), these should buy you some time to get key work completed or to attend a meeting uninterrupted.
+For young children, create busy bags (or as I had, a busy drawer, so my five-year-old could pull out a different game or toy to play with), these should buy you some time to get key work completed or to attend a meeting uninterrupted.
 Just select toys that are single player!

 And if all else fails, a noise cancelling headset is an essential piece of kit and a wireless one is even better for those urgent demands!